catalyzeio/stratum-docs/guides/vpn-client-setup.md

 Redis does not have authentication credentials within the encrypted environment.
 You can use the `redis-cli` to connect to your Redis instances.

 `redis-cli -h 10.255.0.1 -p 6379`

+## Example Code Service Connection

+**Example Service Map:** Application on code-1 : 10.255.0.1:8080

+This exposes your application container without going through the environment's service proxy.

+Below is a simple example that will curl the port that the web server is on.

+`curl 10.255.0.1:8080`